GermanS04/Kudos-board/README.md

 * Reflect on your project demo, what went well?
 Were there things that maybe didn't go as planned?
 Did you notice something that your peer did that you would like to try next time?

+I notice that one of my peers for the comment section did a new page, I think I would like to try that because it has more space than doing it in a modal.

 ### Open-source libraries used